Koushikphy/CheatSheets/Numerical_Analysis/Readme.md

 ---

 1. Given a positive integer number n, find the product/sum from 1 to n.
 Modify it to consider only even/odd number.
 2. Make a number-guessing game.
-Print it the guessed number is too large or small in each step and print the number of tries at the end.
+Print if the guessed number is too large or small in each step and print the number of tries at the end.
 Also, limit the maximum trial.
 3. Find first n Fibonacci numbers.
 4. Given two positive integer, find their GCD and LCM.
 4. The 3n+1 problem/ [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).
 Take a positive integer n, if its odd do 3n+1, otherwise in case of even divide it by 2.
 Perform this repeatedly and verify the number of sequence always reaches to 4->2->1.